pgalko/BambooAI/README.md

 bamboo = BambooAI(df, debug=True, vector_db=False, search_tool=True)
 bamboo.pd_agent_converse()
 ```
-**Task:** "Can you please devise a machine learnig model to predict the survival of passengers on the Titanic?
+**Task:** _Can you please devise a machine learnig model to predict the survival of passengers on the Titanic?
 Output the accuracy of the model.
 Plot the confusion matrix, correlation matrix, and other relevant metrics.
-Search internet for the best approach to this task."
+Search internet for the best approach to this task._

 https://github.com/pgalko/BambooAI/assets/39939157/6058a3a2-63d9-44b9-b065-0a0cda5d7e17